Not prioritizing flex? You won’t like what’s really going on

 Flex goes underground

-What’s really happening inside his organisation is that flexibility is being offered, but leaders are doing it under the radar.
+What’s happening inside his organization is that flexibility is being offered, but leaders are doing it under the radar.
 Clandestine arrangements are being put in place so that leaders can do what they can to retain their team members and avoid the pain and cost of losing them to another company down the road.
-These deals are being inconsistently applied, often favouring the top performers, and creating resentment across teams and across different parts of the business.
+These deals are being inconsistently applied, often favoring the top performers, and creating resentment across teams and different parts of the business.

 It’s a lose-lose situation

-The organisation is missing out on potential productivity gains and they’re also accepting a higher risk of burnout and stress levels across their workforce.
+The organization is missing out on potential productivity gains and they’re also accepting a higher risk of burnout and stress levels across their workforce.
 They’ve given themselves one less lever in their carbon emissions reduction strategy.
-With flexibility you can reduce your workforce’s commuting and property needs, which significantly reduces your carbon emissions.
+With flexibility, you can reduce your workforce’s commuting and property needs, which significantly reduces your carbon emissions.

-You might expect that I’ll tell you to release the shackles, open up all types of flex across your entire organisation and open the flood gates.
+You might expect that I’ll tell you to release the shackles, open up all types of flex across your entire organization, and open the floodgates.

 No, don’t do that either.
 You’ll just get chaos and it’ll make you wish you’d left it well alone!